Scientific Name

 How to Grow and Care

 As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
-This genera is very cold-hardy and can survive temperatures to -30 °F (-34 °C).
+This genus is very cold-hardy and can survive temperatures to -30°F (-34°C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
 Orostachys plants grow actively in spring and summer.
 They require some bright light and do not tolerate high humidity well.

-To separate an offset, remove soil from the offset's base to find the stolon (thick root which attaches the pup to the mother plant).
+To separate an offset, remove soil from its base to find the stolon (the thick root that attaches the pup to the mother plant).
 It is best to use an offset that has already established its roots.
 Cut the stolon close to the pup (to discourage roots growing from the stolon).
 Place the offset into a small pot with well-draining, sandy soil.
 Do not water until new growth is noted.

 Learn more at How to Grow and Care for Orostachys.